webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

     - System blueprints
     - Evaluating systems against organizational standards
 - **Artifacts**
-  - preexisting knowledge or vetted vendors to be used in project planning.
+  - preexisting knowledge, documentation(lessons learned) or vetted vendors to be used in project planning.
 - **Business Analyst**
   - **gathering and documenting** requirements for project.
   - works between the business side and the IT side.